Find your next safe car with AARP Auto Buying Program powered by TrueCar. Learn more.

-Livable communities offer transportation options that improve health, support vibrant neighborhoods and connect people to economic and social opportunities throughout their cities.
-They enable people of any age to reach their desired destinations safely and conveniently.
+Livable communities offer transportation options that improve health, support vibrant neighborhoods and connect people to economic and social opportunities throughout their communities.

 The following principles set out broad goals for policymakers and community stakeholders to provide a variety of transportation options to meet the needs of their residents.